ellisp/ellisp.github.io/_posts/2016-08-04-nzcensus-gam-elastic-lm.md

 For now, this serves as a sequel to my earlier piece on model validation, turning the attention now onto model strategies themselves; and to demonstrate a taster of the uses the `nzcensus` package can be turned to.

+The `nzcensus` package is still experimental, use with caution.
 Please file bugs or enhancement requests as [issues on GitHub](https://github.com/ellisp/nzelect/issues).